 Volunteering for the crisis line can be a life-changing experience!
 Our crisis line volunteers are a large part of our collective, working to keep our crisis line active 24 hours a day, 7 days a week.

 Crisis Line training happens twice a year, in the spring and fall.
-We are currently welcoming applications for our Spring 2022 training!
+We are currently welcoming applications for our Fall 2022 training!